xrlyu/MA415-615-Final-Project/README.md

 ### A few notes for using Shiny app:

 1. When using "Create Your Own" tab to generate box office report, please select a relatively short time range (preferably <30 days) so that the loading time is bearable.
-Please keep in mind that when specifying the time range, the application would be downloading real-time information from the database.
+Please keep in mind that when specifying the time range, the application will be downloading real-time information from the database.

-2. Usually box office data would be released one day after at 8 pm (PT) but it might not be the case some times.
-In order to avoid problems in downloading data, users are expected to set the end date of the report to be two days earlier than the system date.
+2. Usually box office data would be released at 8 pm (PT) one day after the actual show date but might not be the case some times.
+To avoid errors in downloading data, users are expected to set the end date of the report to be two days earlier than the system date.

 ## THANK YOU for reading my report and trying out the app!!!